 - a.
-0.0015% sulfur by weight (15 ppmw) for ultra-low sulfur diesel; - b.
-0.3% sulfur by weight (3,000 ppmw) for ASTM Grade 1 distillate oil; - c.
+0.0015% sulfur by weight (15 ppmw) for ultra low sulfur diesel; - b.
+0.3% sulfur by weight (3,000 ppmw) for ASTM Grade 1 distillate oil;

+- c.
 0.5% sulfur by weight (5,000 ppm) for ASTM Grade 2 distillate oil or on-specification used oil.
 The permittee must obtain analyses from the marketer or, if generated on site, have the used oil analyzed, so that the permittee can demonstrate that the used oil does not exceed the used oil specifications contained in 40 CFR Part 279.11, Table 1.
 Used oil exceeding the used oil specifications in 40 CFR Part 279.11, Table 1 must not be burned; - d.
-1.75% sulfur by weight for residual oil (ASTM Grades 4 through 6);
+1.75% sulfur by weight for residual oil;

-2.7 RICE Generator Limitation
+2.6 RICE Generator Limitation

-If the permittee's ready-mix plant is portable and powered with a reciprocating internal combustion engine (RICE) generator rated at ≥ 500 horsepower, the permittee must separately permit the RICE unit with a General ACDP Attachment or a Standard ACDP (as applicable) if the RICE does not qualify to be considered a "nonroad engine" (based on the definition in 40 CFR 1068.30), but is instead considered to be a stationary source.
-A RICE generator will be considered to be a stationary source under the following conditions:
+If the permittee's asphalt plant is powered by a reciprocating internal combustion engine (RICE) generator rated at ≥ 500 horsepower, the permittee must separately obtain LRAPA approval to operate the RICE unit through assignment to a General ACDP Attachment or receipt of a Standard ACDP (as applicable - consult LRAPA) if it is considered to be a "stationary source."
+A portable RICE generator is a stationary source if it is not a "nonroad engine" as defined in in 40 CFR 1068.30.
+A portable generator is a stationary source under the following conditions:

 - a.
 The RICE unit will remain and be operated at the same location for more than 12 consecutive months; OR - b.
 The RICE unit meets all of the criteria below and is considered a "stationary seasonal source": - i.
 An engine is a seasonal source if it remains at one location during the full annual operating period of the source and operates at that single location for approximately three (3) (or more) months each year. - ii.
 A seasonal source is a stationary source if it remains and operates in a single location on a permanent basis (i.e., at least two (2) years). - c.
 As used above, a location is any single site at a building, structure, facility, or installation.
 Any engine that replaces an engine at a location and performs the same or similar function will be included in the calculation of consecutive time period. - d.
-The permittee must apply for a stationary source RICE generator permit in accordance with Condition 7.7 at least 60 days before the facility becomes recognized as a stationary source.
+The permittee must apply for a stationary source RICE generator permit at least 60 days before the facility becomes recognized as a stationary source.